20 of the world's best soups - KION546

 While Clarkson dove into centuries of etymology to trace the history of soup, potage and broth, she settled on a generously broad take.
 “Just some stuff cooked in water,” she wrote, “with the flavored water becoming a crucial part of the dish.”

-It’s a definition that leaves room for the world’s astonishing culinary diversity.
+It’s a definition that leaves room for the world’s amazing culinary diversity.
 These are CNN’s nominations for 20 of the best soups around the world:

 Banga | Nigeria